XayOn/dotfiles/Readme.rst

 Prettier terminal
 ==================

-This is an organished set of configurations for bash, tmux, zsh and some other cli or tui apps.
+This is an organished set of configurations for tmux, zsh and some other cli or tui apps.

 It helps mantaining the consistency of styles in your terminal (uses